Spain national cricket team: Current squad

 This lists all the players who have played for Spain in the past 12 months or has been part of the latest T20I squad.
-Updated as of 26 February 2023.
+Updated as of 28 August 2024.

-Head Coach
+Head coach

-Corey Leigh Rutgers (born 28 May 1989 in Footscray, Victoria) is a former WA country and grade cricketer who played in Western Australia.
-Rutgers is current coach of the Spanish national cricket team, Assistant Coach for Islamabad United PSL franchise and Pakhtoon T10 franchise.
+Corey Leigh Rutgers (born 28 May 1989 in Footscray, Victoria) is a former Western Australia country and grade cricketer.
+He was cricket academy head coach for VOC Rotterdam in the Netherlands and also worked as assistant coach for Pakistan Super League team Islamabad United for almost two years.

-From 2017-18 he previously worked for the Netherlands team as an Assistant & Analyst coach.

 In August 2019, Rutgers was appointed head coach of the Belgium national cricket team.

-On 14 December 2019, Rutgers was named as head coach of Falcon Hunters T10 franchise in the inaugural Qatar T10 league.
-Falcon Hunters went on to lift the championship.
+He resigned in July 2021 after a dispute with Belgium cricket board officials over team selection.

 In November 2021, Rutgers signed with the Espana National cricket federation as head coach.